nicholas-long/environment/zet/20230921220840/README.md

 /home/parallels/kb/linux/get-ip-tmux.sh # test tmux script to get IP? looks pretty bad /home/parallels/kb/linux/named-pipe-to-netcat.sh # example of how to communicate between the network and a named pipe /home/parallels/kb/linux/getip.sh # another script to get ip. isn't there enough of these?
-/home/parallels/kb/hacking/test-vuln-in-dockers/ubuntu-reverse-shell/run-docker-catch-rev-shell.sh # test running an ubuntu docker and catching a reverse shell from it
-/home/parallels/kb/hacking/test-vuln-in-dockers/ubuntu-reverse-shell-user-feature-test/run-docker-catch-rev-shell.sh # test running an ubuntu docker and catching a reverse shell from it
 /home/parallels/kb/tmux/tmux-script-log.sh # attempt to create script logs from tmux panes

 # done and converted